adavals/mongodb-geonear/README.md

 ![Step 1](https://github.com/adavals/mongodb-geonear/blob/main/img/Step1.png)

 ## Step 2.
-Create an array field with coordinates using Mongo shell and some cleaning
+Create an array field with coordinates and do some cleaning, using Mongo shell
 Open MongoSH (Mongo shell) at the bottom of MongoDB Compass window and introduce the following commands:
 - Select database
 ```javascript